OllyWalshe/Cloud-Support-Labs/lab-2-iam-access/README.md

 - Response Type: Public Reply

 - Subject: Ticket ID: 928374
 - Message: Hi Jane, thanks for raising this.
-I have investigated the new employees IAM configurtion and confirmed they were correctly added to the Finance Department user group.
+I have investigated the new employees IAM configuration and confirmed they were correctly added to the Finance Department user group.
 However, this group did not have a policy allowing access to the Billing Dashboard.
 I have added a read only permission to allow access to the Billing Dashboard for users in this group - including the new employee.
 Could you please have them log in and confirm they now have access to the Billing Dashboard.
 Thanks, Olly.

 #### Internal Ticket Documentation
 - Ticket ID: 928374